Stepping Out Of Our Comfort Zone.

 Next time we are afraid to do something or approach someone, remember why we are not doing it.
 Picture how the soul would feel after we’ve stepped out of our comfort zone.
 Yeah, it’s an amazing feeling.

-Now what does that mean?
+Now, what does that mean?
 Is it we needing to act precisely each minute of the hour to get to where we need to be?
-Or does it mean we need to be patient and allow the universe (any god you believe in) to work on our story book.
+Or does it mean we need to be patient and allow the universe (any god you believe in) to work on our storybook?
 Ding!
 Ding!
 Ding!
 We need to allow timing to do its thing.
-It’s going to be difficult because when we see our friends, family and passer by with anything that we have been asking for days, months and years, we’ll begin to feel disappointed.
+It’s going to be difficult because when we see our friends, family, and passerby with anything that we have been asking for days, months and years, we’ll begin to feel disappointed.
 But want to know something?
 We are all the same.
-We may think, the next door neighbour, got it easy, but in reality we all go through discouragements, failures and a loss of confidence to finally understand timing is working in our own pace and to believe in ourselves We all see the final product of other people’s’ success but we don’t see how long it took for individuals to arrive at that spot.
+We may think, the next door neighbor, got it easy, but in reality we all go through discouragements, failures and a loss of confidence to finally understand timing is working in our own pace and to believe in ourselves We all see the final product of other people’s’ success but we don’t see how long it took for individuals to arrive at that spot.

 At the end of the day, everything will come to us when the universe knows when we are ready for it.
 In the meantime, keep hustlin’ and have our head held high.
 Our time is coming.